U-Turn for Christ Kaua'i Philosophy

 ABOUT U-TURN FOR CHRIST KAUA’I

-U-Turn for Christ Kaua’i, located in Hawaii, is a nonprofit, faith-based (but nondenominational) residential treatment ranch for men over the age of 18 who are struggling with substance abuse.
+U-Turn for Christ Kaua’i in Anahola, Hawaii, is a nonprofit, non-denominational ministry that treats men over 18 years of age who are struggling with substance abuse.
+This ranch/working camp offers a two-phase residential drug and alcohol recovery program.
 Medical detox is not available on-site, and co-occurring disorders cannot be treated here.

 TREATMENT & ASSESSMENT

-Phase One of treatment lasts a minimum of 60 days, and involves waking at 5.30 a.m. to pray before working eight-hour days in the community, six days a week.
+Phase One of treatment lasts a minimum of 60 consecutive days and involves waking up at 5:30 a.m. to pray before working eight-hour days in the community, six days a week.
 In the afternoon, there’s time for relaxation, including exercising, surfing, and snorkeling.
-After dinner, there are discipleship meetings, Bible study, and church services.
+After dinner, clients attend discipleship meetings, Bible study, and church services

-Phase Two — which is optional — involves an additional six-month commitment, the goal of which is to help men to reintegrate into society.
-Men live in a house in Kapa’a and are required to find employment within 10 days of entering Phase Two.
-Phase Two clients continue to attend Bible studies and group sessions and serve at the church.
+Phase Two — which is optional — involves a six-month commitment, the goal of which is to help clients reintegrate into society.
+Men transition to different accommodations and are required to find employment within 10 days.
+Clients continue to attend Bible studies, group sessions, serve at the church, and maintain sobriety.

 ACCOMMODATIONS & AMENITIES

-Accommodations are basic — during the first phase of treatment, men live in bunk houses or tents, and all meals and snacks are provided.
-Clients are required to bring bedding, a sleeping bag, clothing, a mosquito net, and a headlamp with extra batteries.
-Ipods/MP3 players are permitted, but cell phones and laptops are not.
+Set on a serene garden island, the ranch offers basic accommodations.
+Men live in bunk houses or tents and receive all meals and snacks during Phase One.
+During Phase Two, participants move into a regular house and do chores and yard work.
+Clients are required to bring bedding, a sleeping bag, clothing, mosquito net, headlamp with extra batteries, Bible and notebook.
 Clients may write home during Phase One, but telephone calls are not permitted.
+Cell phones are allowed in Phase Two.

-Phase One requires a nonrefundable donation of $3,400 (or $3,450 if payment is made by Visa or MasterCard) which covers room, board, and treatment services for those first 60 days.
-In Phase Two, residents must work and pay their own room and board (usually $500/month), and families are advised not to provide any financial assistance.
+Phase One requires a nonrefundable donation of $3,400 ($3,450 if paid by Visa or MasterCard,) which covers room, board, and treatment services for the first 60 days.
+In Phase Two, residents work and pay their own room and board (usually $600/month); families are advised not to provide financial assistance.

 Featured Facilities in this Region